 The beauty of the Great Smoky Mountains draws folks to Pigeon Forge all year long – not just when the weather is fair.
 Winter weather turns the mountains and hills around Pigeon Forge into a veritable wonderland and winter hikes in the Smokies are a perfect way to experience all the beauty the region has to offer this time of year.
-Ready to plan your cold weather adventure?
-Here are four winter hikes you can enjoy in the Great Smoky Mountains during your next Pigeon Forge vacation.
+Before you set out, be sure to check out these winter hiking tips to stay prepared for the elements.

 Laurel Falls Trail